Science and Western Civilization’s

 Foundation For Science

 Good Bible exegesis is not only compatible with science it also has helped lay the foundation from which science was able to grow.
-There have been examples of the Bible being misinterpreted in such ways that some where slow to accept certain scientific discoveries.
-However, the converse is also true.
-There have been examples of bad science which has led some to discriminated against the Christian faith.

 Also, see sidebar articles on the Galileo case, which was an aberration to the norm.